The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning: Discussion

 \textbf{How crucial are the implicit biases of the optimization procedure in finding simple generalizable solutions?} The ability for deep models to generalize is often attributed to the implicit biases of stochastic optimizers like SGD or Adam \citep{amir2021sgd, wu2020noisy}.
-However, good generalization can be achieved with full-batch training procedures, even in the absence of explicit regularization \citep{geiping2021stochastic, izmailov2021bayesian} or without gradient-based optimization at all \citep{chiangloss}.
-Indeed, while stochastic optimizers can sometimes confer a small gain in performance, it is largely the design of the architecture that makes generalizable solutions more easily accessible (occupy a greater volume in the loss landscape), rather than the optimizer selecting for particularly generalizable low-loss solutions.
-For example, as we increase the dimensionality of the parameter space, flat solutions occupy an exponentially increasing volume, and these solutions often provide more compressed representations of data, typically leading to better generalization \citep{hochreiter1997flat, kawaguchi2017generalization, huang2020understanding, maddox2020rethinking, foret2020sharpness}.
-In Bayesian terms, the posterior volume of low-loss solutions that provide good generalization is much larger than the volume of low-loss solutions that provide poor generalization, as a consequence of the architectural prior \citep{wilson2020bayesian}.
+However, good generalization can be achieved by full-batch training, even without explicit regularization \citep{geiping2021stochastic, izmailov2021bayesian} or gradient-based optimization at all \citep{chiangloss}.
+Indeed, while stochastic optimizers can sometimes confer a small gain in performance, it is largely the design of the architecture that makes generalizable solutions more easily accessible (occupy a greater volume in the loss landscape), rather than the optimizer selecting for particularly generalizable low-loss solutions \citep{huang2020understanding}.